rangsimanketkaew/Auto-NWChem/README.md

 # NWChem Compilation

 A shell script for auto compile NWChem program on CentOS 6.x &amp; 7.x Linux-based.
 Don't trust the script but it works for me.
-However, this script could be adjusted and adapted to perform an installation on other Linux distribution as well.
-Moreover, if you have any problems you can visit the [Q&A forum of NWChem](http://www.nwchem-sw.org/index.php/Special:AWCforum).
+However, this script can be adjusted and adaptive for other Linux distribution.
+If you have any problems you can visit the [Q&A forum of NWChem](http://www.nwchem-sw.org/index.php/Special:AWCforum) or consult [NWChem manual](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables).

 ### Requirement
 * CentOS version 6.x or 7.x (or other Linux distro)
-* NWChem version 6.6 or 6.8 (or others)
+* NWChem version 6.6 or 6.8 (or previous versions)
 * Python version 2.x
 * OpenMPI or MPI package
 * Compiler: Intel, GNU, PGI, etc. More details please consult [NWChem manual](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables).